Estimation under group actions: recovering orbits from invariants: Orbit recovery and invariant features

-In Section~\ref{sec:gen-prob}, we define a generalization of Problem~\ref{prob:orbit} which encompasses projection and heterogeneity, and specify the basic algebraic objects which relate to our generalized problem.
-In Section~\ref{sec:stat}, we formally state statistical upper and lower bounds for the generalized orbit recovery problem in terms of invariants.
-In Section~\ref{sec:algebraic}, we establish our basic algebraic results and specify the algebraic criteria that correspond to the different recovery criteria defined in Section~\ref{sec:prob-statement}.
-We show how to efficiently test some of these criteria, namely the criterion for generic list recovery and the criterion that transfers generic unique recovery from a homogeneous problem to the heterogeneous case.
-Finally, in Section~\ref{sec:examples}, we apply our work to several examples of the orbit recovery problem, including MRA and cryo-EM.
-We conclude in Section~\ref{sec:open-questions} with questions for future work.

-Sections~\ref{sec:proofs-stat}--\ref{sec:proofs-S2} contain proofs of results from preceding sections.
-Appendix~\ref{app:so3} contains an account of the invariant theory of $\mathrm{SO}(3)$.
-Appendix~\ref{app:cryoET} contains a proof of generic unique recovery for unprojected cryo-EM.
-Appendix~\ref{app:symm} contains results for the case of symmetric molecules in cryo-EM.
-Appendix~\ref{app:reg} contains proofs of generic unique recovery in a particular special case of the orbit recovery problem (the regular representation of a finite group).

-\section{General problem statement}
+\subsection{General problem statement}

-Our results will apply not only to the basic orbit recovery problem (Problem~\ref{prob:orbit}) but to a generalization (Problem~\ref{prob:gen-orbit} below) that captures the projection and heterogeneity extensions discussed in Section~\ref{sec:extensions}.
+Our results will apply not only to the basic orbit recovery problem (Problem~\ref{prob:orbit}) but to a generalization (Problem~\ref{prob:gen-orbit} below) that captures the projection and heterogeneity extensions discussed in the introduction.
 We first define mixing weights for heterogeneous problems.

 \begin{definition}[mixing weights] Let $w = (w_1,\ldots,w_K) \in \Delta_K \defeq \{(z_1,\ldots,z_K) \,:\, z_k \ge 0 \;\;\forall k,\, \sum_{k=1}^K z_k = 1\}$.
 Let $k \overset{w}{\sim} [K]$ indicate that $k$ is sampled from $[K] = \{1,\ldots,K\}$ such that $k = \ell$ with probability $w_\ell$.
 We will sometimes instead parametrize the mixing weights by $\bar w_k = w_k - 1/K$ so that $\bar w$ lies in the vector space $\bar \Delta \defeq \{(z_1,\ldots,z_K) \;:\; \sum_{k=1}^K z_k = 0\}$. \end{definition}